waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Ilex Forest
 - **Objective:** Traverse the forest to reach Route 34.
 - **Path:** The entrance is from Azalea Town, and the exit is at (1, 5).

+# Tool Development Backlog
+- **`select_move` tool:** The `autopress_buttons` feature is unreliable.
+A critique noted my manual workaround is inefficient.
+I must investigate and fix the root cause the next time I am in a battle.
+The problem is likely timing-related, and simply adding more `sleep` commands might not be the correct fix.
+I need to debug it properly in context.